 Be clear about the job description and expectations of the job.
 You don't want your candidate to feel overwhelmed or disappointed once they begin.
 It’s best they know what to expect.

-The first reason being that properly trained agents feel more competent and are less likely to quit.
+The first reason being properly trained agents feel more competent and are less likely to quit.

-The second being that providing ongoing training develops your team professionally and personally, making them feel more fulfilled at work.
-And as we so well know, happy employees are more likely to stay within your organization.
+The second being providing ongoing training develops your team professionally and personally, making them feel more fulfilled at work.
+And happy employees are more likely to stay within your organization.

 So how do you go about training your staff?
 Delivering standard classroom training doesn’t quite cut it anymore.
-In order to keep your staff engaged, your training methods should range from team buildings, on the job training, company events, reenactments, and multimedia content.
+In order to keep your staff engaged, your training methods should range from team building, on-the-job training, company events, reenactments, and multimedia content.